Harris County, Georgia: Politics

+As of the 2020s, Harris County is a strongly Republican voting county, voting 72% for Donald Trump in 2024.
 Like all of Georgia except the Unionist Fannin, Towns, Pickens and Gilmer counties, which were in the upland region and could not support plantations, Harris County was historically dominated by a majority of conservative white voters after the Civil War.
 They belonged to the Democratic Party.
 From the end of Reconstruction to 1980, they supported Republican presidential candidates only twice, in 1964 (when Barry Goldwater carried the state in a landslide) and 1972 (during Richard Nixon's national landslide).

 But the passage of civil rights legislation by the national Democratic Party and social and cultural disruption of the era resulted in white conservatives beginning to support the Republican Party.
 In 1984, the state swung from having given a 16.8 percent victory to the 'favorite son' of Georgia, Jimmy Carter, in 1976, to a nearly 20-point victory for Ronald Reagan in his second term.
 In this, it was part of the realignment of white conservatives across the South.
 Since then, these voters in Harris County have voted for Republican presidential candidates.
 1984 is the last time that a Democrat gained more than 40 percent of the vote.
 This trend has been attributed to the effect of Columbus's suburbs extending into the county, but it is part of the broader realignment among conservatives in the region.

+For elections to the United States House of Representatives, Harris County is part of Georgia's 3rd congressional district, currently represented by Brian Jack.
+For elections to the Georgia State Senate, Harris County is part of District 29.
+For elections to the Georgia House of Representatives, Harris County is part of district 138 and 139.